socke/plib-query/README.md

 NOTE: It is important that the -Dfile point to the exact file, otherwise the jar will not be correctly installed into the maven repository.
 Maven will not tell you that it is not correctly installed!!!

+## PLIB oracle database

+This example project can only work together with the other Master Thesis results as it is based on that.
+This is a PLIB database based on Oracle.
+This dump is too huge to put in here so if you need that for testing, please contact me.